owf684/FuzzyForms/README.md

 Read the Wiki for tutorials and API documentation.

-To use simply download the source files, place them in your project directory and import form.
+To use simply download the source files, place them in your project directory, and import form.

  Enjoy!